Loading...

 The following examples demonstrate some of the main members of the method.

-This example shows how to set a caller explicitely.
-In the present case, the caller was necessary to specify the procedure interface explicitely.
+This example shows how to set a caller explicitly.
+In the present case, the caller was necessary to specify the procedure interface explicitly.
 This is necessary when benchmarking a function rather than a subroutine.

 use benchmark_string